Special Educational Needs and Disability (SEND) Support

 - Physical or sensory impairments – a child may have hearing or vision loss.
 A child may have difficulty with sensory processing, being under or over-sensitive.
 A child may have a medical condition which affects them physically.

-Some pupils will only receive SEN support for a short time, others may need it for the rest of their time in school.
+Some pupils will only receive SEND support for a short time, others may need it for the rest of their time in school.

 For Children/young people without an EHC plan